 2. Pallet Flow Racks

 Pallet flow racking is a high-density storage system with pallets on roller conveyors.
 The stock is rotated on a FIFO (first in, first out) basis, similar to a drive-through rack system.
-The difference is that pallet flow racks are operated on an inclined gravity-induced roller system, and the forklifts cannot enter the racking system.
+The difference is that pallet flow racks are operated on an inclined gravity-induced roller system, and forklifts cannot enter the racking system.

 Figure 9: Pallet flow rack